cwynveen/cg-workshop/java-example/java-example-4-cg-base-single/README.md

 [INFO] Scanning for projects...
 ```

+If we look at the documentation for the Chainguard Maven image, we can see that this image already accounts for these environment variables: [Chainguard Maven Specifications](https://images.chainguard.dev/directory/image/maven/specifications)

 Now lets try to build our web app again with these ENV variables specified:

 `docker build . -t java-cg-base-single`